Learning Against Distributional Uncertainty: On the Trade-off Between Robustness and Specificity: Introduction

 \subsection{Contributions}

-This paper makes the following two contributions. \begin{enumerate} \item A new framework that can combat the distributional uncertainty in $\Pnh$ is designed; see Section \ref{sec:new-model} and Model \eqref{eq:BDR-opt}.
-The framework generalizes the Bayesian method \eqref{eq:bayesian-method}, the regularization method \eqref{eq:regularization-method}, and the DRO method \eqref{eq:dro-method} and suggests the instructions in designing $\bb Q$, $f(\bm x)$, and $\epsilon_n$; see Remarks \ref{rem:BDR-interpret} and \ref{rem:less-conservative}.
-Moreover, the framework reveals that there exists a trade-off between the robustness to the unseen data (i.e., the adverse distributional uncertainty in $\Pnh$) and the specificity to the training data (i.e., the exploitable empirical information in $\Pnh$); see Remark \ref{rem:trade-off}.
-Associated properties of the new model such as consistencies, asymptotic normalities, unbiasedness, and generalization error bounds are derived; see Theorems \ref{thm:asym-properties}, \ref{thm:unbiasedness}, and \ref{thm:non-asym-properties}.
+The contributions of this paper can be summarized as follows. \begin{enumerate} \item A new framework that can combat the distributional uncertainty in $\Pnh$ is designed; see Section \ref{sec:new-model}, and Models \eqref{eq:BDR-opt} and \eqref{eq:bdr-method}.
+The framework generalizes Bayesian method \eqref{eq:bayesian-method}, regularization method \eqref{eq:regularization-method}, and DRO method \eqref{eq:dro-method} and suggests the instructions in designing $\bb Q$ and $f(\bm x)$; see Remark \ref{rem:BDR-interpret}.
+In addition, the framework reveals the trade-off between the robustness to the unseen data (i.e., the adverse distributional uncertainty in $\Pnh$) and the specificity to the training data (i.e., the exploitable empirical information in $\Pnh$); see Remark \ref{rem:trade-off}.
+Moreover, the framework can diminish the conservatism, and therefore improve the performance, of the DRO method; see Theorem \ref{thm:gen-err}, Remark \ref{rem:BDR-better-DRO}, and Examples \ref{ex:gen-err} and \ref{ex:gen-err-lin-reg}.
+Statistical properties of the new learning model such as consistencies, asymptotic normalities, generalization bounds, and unbiasedness are established; see Theorems \ref{thm:asym-properties}, \ref{thm:gen-err}, and \ref{thm:unbiasedness}.

-\item A Monte--Carlo-based approach to solve the proposed new model is studied; see Section \ref{sec:solution-method}.
-As a byproduct, we show, by the law of large numbers and linear programming theory, that the proposed solution method is able to reproduce existing results in DRO that are derived from the Monge--Kantorovich duality theory; see Subsection \ref{subsec:re-prove-dro-results}, especially Theorems \ref{thm:monte-carlo-proof} and \ref{thm:finite-supportness}. \end{enumerate}
+\item The proposed new model is specifically studied under the $\phi$-divergence and Wasserstein distributional balls, and respective solution methods are derived; see Section \ref{subsec:solution-method}.
+In particular, the solutions disclose two important insights from the perspective of data augmentation (see Examples \ref{rem:weight-modification} and \ref{rem:data-augmentation}), which intuitively explain the flexibility of the proposed learning model. \end{enumerate}